osy/Jitterbug/README.md

 ## Pairing

 (Note in the future, there will be a GUI app but right now we only have a CLI tool.
 There will also be a CLI tool for other operating systems.)

+On macOS and Windows, make sure you have iTunes installed.
+On Linux, make sure `usbmuxd` is installed (`sudo apt install usbmuxd`).

 Run `jitterbugpair` with your device plugged in to generate `YOUR-UDID.mobiledevicepairing`.
 You need to have a passcode enabled and the device should be unlocked.
 The first time you run the tool, you will get a prompt for your passcode.
 Type it in and keep the screen on and unlocked and run the tool again to generate the pairing.